iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

-# Chapter 1: Using the Editor: Passages View
+# Using the Editor: Passages View

 ### Passages View